WHEREAS Talossa is not roleplaying, and

 Sent from my iPhone using Tapatalk

-Quote from: Baron Alexandreu Davinescu on Today at 09:18:30 AMWill there be any effect on things like the party seat rules or the number of seats a person can hold?
+Quote from: Baron Alexandreu Davinescu on December 08, 2025, 09:18:30 AMWill there be any effect on things like the party seat rules or the number of seats a person can hold?

 The formula used to determine the maximum amount of seats an MC can hold (party seats * 10 / number of votes, rounded up) remains unchanged.